 5:00 PM Closing Remarks & Cocktail Reception

-Jonathan J. Anastasia is Assistant General Counsel supporting Mastercard's ESS division.
-In his role, Jonathan is responsible for leading a team that helps drive innovation across all products at Mastercard.
-His team provides integrated legal and transactional support in the development of products and services in the areas of blockchain, artificial intelligence, machine learning, internet-of-things, chatbots, conversational commerce, mobile applications, digital & product consulting and data research.
+Jonathan J. Anastasia is Senior Vice President and Assistant General Counsel supporting Enterprise Security Solutions at Mastercard.
+In his role, Jonathan is responsible for leading a team of attorneys that help develop product solutions to ensure the safety, security and experience of Mastercard products and solutions for consumers, merchants, partners and governments around the world.
+His team provides integrated legal and transactional support in the development of products and services in the areas of blockchain, artificial intelligence, machine learning, internet-of-things, biometrics, cybersecurity, and digital identity.

 Before joining Mastercard, Jonathan was in the Intellectual Property group of Crowell & Moring LLP.
 Jonathan graduated with a Bachelor of Science degree in Systems Engineering from the United States Military Academy at West Point.
 After serving as a Captain in the United States Army, he received a Juris Doctorate from Brooklyn Law School.